skyloft7/Editor4J-new/README.md

 Editor4J *will* also add support for creating and taking courses uploaded by the community or on a private server.

+#Update:

+This project is currently "on the shelf", meaning development will be stopped for a while.
+Editor4J already implements many useful features and development did start for the course server.
+You can try it by running the Editor4J-CourseServer locally (make sure it's on port 9000), and then going to Courses/Course Explorer.
+It should return some sample courses and it's description.

+I'm not by any means looking to stop development on this project, but I need a break because it's hard and stressful to work on things alone.

 ![](project-info/screenshots/dark.png)

 Check out our (new!)
 Trello board for an update on development!